Swastika of Fire: SDF in relation to the Iron Guard and the National Christian Party

 I. V. Emilian had maintained cordial relations with Corneliu Zelea Codreanu ever since the latter left LANC in 1927 to form what would later be known as the Iron Guard.
 That same year, he participated in the swearing-in ceremony of the first legionaries (members of Codreanu's new movement), which he found more ridiculous than solemn.
 Despite the good relations between Emilian and Codreanu, the SDF would later declare itself in conflict with the Iron Guard, especially after Codreanu refused to collaborate with Emilian's organization.
 Another basis, alongside the good relations between the two, for a possible collaboration could have been the fact that both organizations positioned themselves against the PNC.
 The Iron Guard had a long-standing rivalry with both LANC and the PNC.

 By the end of 1937, the SDF was attempting a reconciliation with the PNC (which, in December, had been appointed by Carol II to form the government).
 Emilian proposed reorganizing the SDF within the PNC as an elite assault and protection squad for its leaders, invoking the Schutzstaffel as a model.
 The merger never took place.
+In this position, the foreign Minister, Istrate Micescu, demanded Emilian to assassinate Corneliu Zelea Codreanu, but Emilian, hoping at a future reconciliation with the Iron Guard, refused.